A Letter From Co-founder Liz Corney

 When we started this project last year, I had no idea we would receive such an amazing community response.
 So to start, thank you!
 I also really had no idea about the need for vulnerable women in Charlottetown.
 I knew a little bit, which is why I started down the road of finding out what services existed to help women.
 In our research this year it is abundantly clear that there is a need for a homeless women’s shelter in Charlottetown.
 There is absolutely no doubt.
 We have spoken to those who work with these women, we’ve spoken to a few of these women directly, and we have heard their stories.
 They need someone to help them, to speak for them, and to fight for them.

 I am so thankful for this project, for those who have helped along the way, and for those who currently work in the human services industry day after day.
 It really is incredible work and I feel abundantly grateful to be even a small part of it.

 Co-founder & President, Board of Directors

-Liz is the Content Marketing Manager at an IT company in Charlottetown.
-The company sells software to nonprofit organizations exclusively in order to improve fundraising efforts and overall good in the world.
-Her background is in journalism, communications, and marketing and she has a passion for nonprofit, volunteerism, and women’s issues.
-She has over 8 years of professional experience as a consultant, a creative problem solver, and a strategic communicator in the business world.
+Liz Corney is the co-founder and President of the board of directors for Blooming House.
+She is a new mother to one very busy baby boy.
+She works full time as the Content Marketing Manager at an IT company in Charlottetown.
+Her company sells software to nonprofit organizations in order to improve fundraising efforts and overall good in the world.
+Her educational background is in journalism, communications, and marketing and she has a passion for nonprofit, volunteerism, and women’s issues.
+She has over 10 years of professional experience as a consultant, a creative problem solver, and a strategic communicator in business.

 Co-founder & Vice President, Board of Directors